BruhMan5thFlo/pyp-students-guide/unit-1-introduction/lesson-4-required-tools/README.md

 ## Cloud9

-[Cloud 9](https://c9.io) (or just C9) is the collaborative IDE we'll use during our classes to work together.
-You'll receive an invitation like the one shown below.
-You just need to follow the steps listed, really simple!
+Create an account in [Cloud 9](https://c9.io) (or just C9).
+It's the collaborative IDE we'll use during our classes to work together.

 ![C9 setup](http://i.imgur.com/Uhm39Yp.png)

-## Setting up your rmotr account
+## Setting up your RMOTR account

 Once you confirm your spot you'll receive a link to signup in our private platform.
 The signup process is really simple and the only thing you have to do is login with your Github account: